VIDEO

 To build better threat models and integrate high-quality CTI, the industry must adopt a more holistic perspective.
-Security practitioners need more than just conceptual frameworks or high-level presentations—they need actionable insights tailored to their daily decision-making processes.
+Security practitioners need more than conceptual frameworks.
+They require actionable insights that support their daily decision-making.
 Generating this kind of practitioner-oriented content is critical because it’s these front-line defenders who translate intelligence into real-world defense strategies.

 The Value of Threat Intelligence: Distinguishing Attackers from Adversaries